kirillsemyonkin/ctf-grsu-new-year-2024/code-analysis/negative-hash-195/README.md

 assume the power to be 20.
 If that is not the case, we can fix it later.

 Let's start from the right end.
 If we correctly picked the power of 20, then the last number under the 0th power will be a positive number.
-Let's take our 2 numbers (because of the modulo 100) - `25`.
-Since this symbol cannot be ASCII (thats 32 through 127), let's add 100 (which does not change the remainder under modulo 100).
+Let's take our 2 digits (because of the modulo 100) - `25`.
+Since this symbol cannot be ASCII (that's 32 through 127), let's add 100 (which does no change to the remainder under modulo 100).
 This is `}`, so we are moving in the right direction.

 Next there will be some tricks.
 It is hard to figure out whether to add `1`, `-1`, maybe there is no carry-over, maybe the carry is larger in magnitude.
 Let's make an array of carries (`[0, 0, ...]`)